 When a work accident leads to an employee's death, their beneficiaries are eligible to receive workers’ compensation death benefits.
 Georgia laws are designed to provide benefits to individuals who relied on the deceased worker for financial support.
 The spouse and children of a deceased employee are presumed to be dependents.
 There are a few conditions:

-Workers’ compensation death benefits in Georgia include weekly income benefits, funeral expenses, and the deceased person’s medical bills.
-These benefits include:
+Workers’ compensation death benefits in Georgia include weekly payments to beneficiaries, burial expenses up to $7,500, and the deceased person’s medical bills.

-Death benefits to a surviving spouse with no other dependents would be capped at $150,000 and are paid until age 65 or after 400 weeks of payments, based on whichever yields the larger amount of money.
+Death benefits to a surviving spouse with no other dependents would be capped at $150,000 and are paid until age 65 or after 400 weeks of payments, based on whichever yields the larger amount.
 Benefits will end if the widowed spouse remarries or cohabitates with another person in a relationship.

 Georgia’s State Board of Workers’ Compensation Settlement Division reviews and approves workers’ compensation settlements that include either lump sums or regular payments.